 Cerebral Palsy

-Boston Cerebral Palsy Attorneys
+Cerebral Palsy Attorney Boston

 Birth injuries, like cerebral palsy, affect thousands of babies annually.
 Cerebral palsy, in particular, is a lifelong disorder that can drastically affect a child’s life, depending on the severity of their condition.
 Sadly, a number of children who develop cerebral palsy do so because of a medical practitioner’s reckless errors or behavior, something which could have been avoided if only the accountable party had acted more responsibly.

-Why Do I Need a Lawyer?
+Why Do You Need a Cerebral Palsy Lawyer?

 An attorney will evaluate your case and help prove negligence.
 In most injury cases, the burden of proof is on the victim, meaning that you must show that the medical professional’s actions lead directly to injury and resulting damages.
 If you are serious about showing that your child’s injuries are the result of a negligent medical professional’s actions, you need an experienced attorney.

-Many families choose to hire a lawyer so that they can focus on tending to their child’s needs.
-Cerebral palsy is a condition that can impact your child’s health and well being for their entire life.
+Many families choose to hire a lawyer so they can focus on tending to their child’s needs.
+Cerebral palsy is a condition that can impact your child’s health and well-being for their entire life.
 While you focus on addressing your child’s needs, you will likely have little leftover time and energy to devote to your injury claim.
 Working with an attorney can allow you to focus on mentally and emotionally recovering with your child while knowing justice is being sought.

-Why Should I Choose Crowe & Harris, LLP ?
+Why Choose Crowe & Harris, LLP?

 Causes of Cerebral Palsy

 According to the Center for Disease Control, 80-90% of brain damage injuries that result in cerebral palsy occur before or during childbirth.
-This condition is unfortunately quite common as 8,000-10,000 children are born with the cerebral palsy each year.
-There are three forms of cerebral palsy, including, spastic cerebral palsy, athetoid cerebral palsy, and ataxic cerebral palsy, each having their specific challenges.
+This condition is unfortunately quite common as 8,000-10,000 children are born with cerebral palsy each year.
+There are three forms of cerebral palsy, including spastic cerebral palsy, athetoid cerebral palsy, and ataxic cerebral palsy, each having their specific challenges.

 There are two overarching classifications of cerebral palsy, congenital or acquired.
 Congenital means that the condition developed during or shortly after childbirth.
 Acquired means that the condition developed more than 28 days after birth.
 Factors that can lead to the development of congenital cerebral palsy include: